axzilla/goilerplate-quickstart/README.md

 - 📱 Responsive by default
 - 🌙 Light and dark mode support

+## Security

+This template is CSP-compliant out of the box through TemplUI's built-in security features:

+- Uses Alpine.js CSP build
+- All components use nonces via templ
+- No inline scripts

+If you plan to add external scripts (like HTMX or highlight.js), you'll need to:

+1. Add the CSP middleware
+2. Configure allowed script sources

+See the [Documentation](https://templui.io/docs/how-to-use) for details.

 ## Prerequisites

 Before starting, ensure you have these tools installed: